Privacy Policy Template, Free Download 2026

 When Do You Need a Privacy Policy?

-You are launching a website, mobile application, or e-commerce store that collects any personal information from users — including names, email addresses, IP addresses, cookies, or browsing behavior — and need a privacy policy to comply with federal and state data protection laws.
+You are launching a website, mobile application, or e-commerce store that collects any personal information from users, including names, email addresses, IP addresses, cookies, or browsing behavior, and need a website privacy policy to comply with federal and state data protection laws.

-You operate in or have customers in California and must comply with the California Consumer Privacy Act (CCPA) and the California Privacy Rights Act (CPRA), which grant consumers the right to know what personal information is collected, request deletion, opt out of the sale of their data, and limit the use of sensitive personal information.
+You operate in or have customers in California and need a CCPA privacy policy template that complies with the California Consumer Privacy Act (CCPA) and the California Privacy Rights Act (CPRA), which grant consumers the right to know what personal information is collected, request deletion, opt out of the sale of their data, and limit the use of sensitive personal information.

 Your business uses third-party services such as Google Analytics, Meta Pixel, email marketing platforms, or payment processors that collect user data on your behalf, and you need to disclose these data-sharing practices to users as required by both law and the third-party service providers' own terms of service template.